-Judene Pretti is the Director of the Waterloo Centre for the Advancement of Co-operative Education (WatCACE).
-She is a graduate of the University of Waterloo (BMath ‘97, MMSc ‘09) and Queen's University (BEd ’97), and currently pursuing her PhD part-time in the Management Sciences department at Waterloo.
+Dr. Judene Pretti is the Director of the Waterloo Centre for the Advancement of Co-operative Education (WatCACE).
+She is a graduate of the University of Waterloo (BMath '97, MMSc '09, PhD '19) and Queen's University (BEd '97).
 Her leadership of WatCACE involves oversight and contributions toward research projects as well as developing strong partnerships with key stakeholders at Waterloo and in the national and international co-op and work-integrated communities.
-Those partnerships enable WatCACE to identify priority areas for research and to share research findings.
-One of her current research projects is an investigation into the supervisor experience in co-op, a project for which WatCACE received a grant from the Ontario Human Capital Research and Innovation fund.
-In addition, Judene is currently involved with the Experiential Education theme group and is involved in designing, conducting, and evaluating a number of first work term pilots.
+Those partnerships enable WatCACE to identify priority areas for research and to disseminate research findings.
+She is currently leading the development of an online national work-integrated learning resource hub for CEWIL Canada and conducting research on how youth contribute toward organizational innovation through work-integrated learning experiences.
+She is an Associate Editor for the International Journal of Work-Integrated Learning and the Executive Chair of the WACE International Research Community.

 David Drewery is the Research Coordinator for the Waterloo Centre for the Advancement of Co-operative Education (WatCACE) and is also a PhD student (Department of Recreation and Leisure Studies) at the University of Waterloo.
 David coordinates a number of research projects conducted by WatCACE co-op students and other WatCACE members.
 Since joining WatCACE in early 2014 he has been the co-investigator on three successful grants: two from the Ontario Human Capital Research and Innovation Fund (OHCRIF), and one from the World Association for Cooperative and Work-integrated Education (WACE).
 David is interested in co-op research from both educational and management perspectives.
 His current research aims to understand how multiple stakeholders can co-create excellent co-op experiences, and to understand how these experiences influence student development and organizational success.